cameronshogg/baseball/README.md

 - Connect to Lahmans Sqlite3 database
 - Implement functions to get data from the Sqlite3 database
-- Using Sklearn apply several regression functions to predict a team's record
+- Using Sklearn apply several regression models to predict a team's record

 TODO:

 - Build a dashboard with dash
--
+- Optimize regression parameters